kalekundert/wellmap/docs/basic_usage.rst

 ===========================
 Confirm that the layout is correct by using the :prog:`bio96` command-line program to produce a map of the layout.
-This is an important step, because small mistakes in the layout file are often easy to spot visually.
+This is an important step, because it's much easier to spot mistakes in the map than in the layout file itself.

 .. code-block:: console

    $ bio96 std_curve.toml

-This maps shows that each row is a different replicate, and each column is a different dilution.
+This maps shows that:

+- Each row is a different replicate.
+- Each column is a different dilution.

 .. figure:: basic_usage/std_curve_map.svg